-Aromatic, creamy, and packed with complex flavors, this Japanese Bone-In Chicken Curry is delicious right out of the gate!
-It’s extra comforting and characteristically Japanese when you serve over steamed rice.
-Since the spices are on the milder side, this curry is a please-all favorite, even with small children.
+Rich, aromatic, and packed with complex flavors, this Japanese Bone-In Chicken Curry is delicious right out of the gate!
+It’s extra comforting to serve it Japanese style over steamed rice.
+Since the spices are on the milder side, this curry is a favorite even among children.

 Japanese curry or Kare (カレー) is one of the nation’s most popular comfort foods.
 To satisfy the frequent cravings, we have a decent array of curry menus – from Curry Udon and Curry Doria, to Curry Bread and Katsu Curry – all delicious in their own right.